-This extension integrates the grid layout concept also to regular content elements - the grid elements.
-It offers a lot of new features like advanced drag & drop or real references, that improve the usability of the page and list module to speed up the daily work with the backend.
+This TYPO3 extension extends the grid-based concept known from the backend layout of pages to regular content elements - the grid elements.
+It offers a lot of new features like advanced drag & drop or real references, that improve the usability of the page and list module to speed up the daily work

-This TYPO3 extension integrates the grid based backend layout concept known from the page module also to regular content elements - the grid elements.
+This TYPO3 extension extends the grid-based concept known from the backend layout of pages to regular content elements - the grid elements.

 We strongly believe in the principles of Open-source software, which is why we share this TYPO3 extension with you completely free of charge.